bgiraudy/pythonCanvasScripts/README.md

 # pythonReplicateData

 ## downloadtables.py
-This CLI application works by utilizing cx_Oracle to run a query against a database in order to get results for a specific table (from a YAML list or a specificied table in the command line).
+This CLI application works by utilizing cx_Oracle to run a query in order to get results for a specific table (from a YAML list or a specificied table in the command line).

 The query results are then placed in a Pandas table, and then downloaded as a .dat file.